Queue2109/ReactNative/notes.md

     -> use it as <ScrollView>
     -> it needs to be inside of the <View> or whatever to keep the same proportions as before -> you also have props for scrolling... different ways and stuff.

+For long lists we tipically don't use scrolling
+instead: vertical scrolling... flat list

+Be careful with types!
+Make interfaces and also in the future, put interfaces in a new file to be more organized!